Theology of Marriage

 The Fidelity of Conjugal Love

 By its very nature conjugal love requires the inviolable fidelity of the spouses.
-This is the consequence of the gift of themselves which they make to each other.
+This is the consequence of the gift of themselves that they make to each other.
 Love seeks to be definitive; it cannot be an arrangement "until further notice."
 The "intimate union of marriage, as a mutual giving of two persons, and the good of the children, demand total fidelity from the spouses and require an unbreakable union between them."

 The Openness to Fertility

-"By its very nature the institution of marriage and married love is ordered to the procreation and education of the offspring and it is in them that it finds its crowning glory."
+"By its very nature, the institution of marriage and married love is ordered to the procreation and education of the offspring and it is in them that it finds its crowning glory."
 Children are the supreme gift of marriage and contribute greatly to the good of the parents themselves.
 God himself said: "It is not good that man should be alone," and "from the beginning [he] made them male and female"; wishing to associate them in a special way in his own creative work, God blessed man and woman with the words: "Be fruitful and multiply."
 Hence, true married love and the whole structure of family life which results from it, without diminishment of the other ends of marriage, are directed to disposing the spouses to cooperate valiantly with the love of the Creator and Savior, who through them will increase and enrich his family from day-to-day.

 Spouses to whom God has not granted children can nevertheless have a conjugal life full of meaning, in both human and Christian terms.
 Their marriage can radiate a fruitfulness of charity, of hospitality, and of sacrifice.